 To address this, we explore how to directly train multimodal reasoning models through reinforcement learning (RL), without relying on distillation from stronger teacher models~\citep{R1OneVision, OpenVLThinker}.
 Our main contributions are as follows:

-\textbf{GRPO with SSR:} We construct a diverse dataset of 16,000 queries covering perception, complex reasoning, and multiple disciplines.
-To train our vision-language model (VLM), we adapt the Group Relative Policy Optimization (GRPO) algorithm~\citep{deepseek-r1}, which computes advantages by comparing responses within the same query group and normalizes rewards to guide policy updates.
-However, we identify a key limitation: the vanishing advantages problem.
+\textbf{GRPO with SSR:} We construct a dataset of 38,870 queries covering a diverse range of topics for training our vision-language model (VLM).
+We adapt the Group Relative Policy Optimization (GRPO) algorithm~\citep{deepseek-r1}, which computes advantages by comparing responses within the same query group and normalizes rewards to guide policy updates.
+However, we identify a key challenge with GRPO: the vanishing advantages problem.
 This occurs when all responses in a group receive identical rewards (either all correct or all incorrect), leading to zero advantage signals and ineffective gradient updates.
-As training progresses, this reward uniformity becomes more common, causing instability and constraining the model to shallow reasoning patterns.
+This reward uniformity exacerbates instability as training progresses, hindering the model from exploring deeper reasoning.

-To mitigate this, we introduce Selective Sample Replay (SSR), which augments the on-policy training batch with high-quality examples from a replay buffer.
-SSR counters the emergence of uniform reward patterns, maintains more informative learning signals, and promotes deeper reasoning exploration.
-Despite its simplicity, our direct RL approach achieves strong empirical performance on multiple multimodal reasoning benchmarks.
-However, we find that the resulting models still lack explicit reflective behavior, limiting their potential.
+To mitigate this, we introduce Selective Sample Replay (SSR), which enhances GRPO by integrating an experience replay mechanism that samples high-value experiences from past iterations.
+SSR augments the current training batch with rehearsed samples that previously indicated large magnitudes of advantages.
+This strategic experience replay counteracts the Vanishing Advantages problem and provides more consistent gradient signals.
+Furthermore, SSR embodies the principles of curriculum learning~\citep{kimi-1_5} in an online and active fashion~\cite{letsverify}, by dynamically adjusting the training focus towards high-value experiences situated near the model's decision boundaries.
+While this approach demonstrates strong empirical performance across several multimodal reasoning benchmarks, we observe that the resulting models still exhibit limitations in explicit reflective behavior, suggesting avenues for further improvement.